mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 * Not all swapchain formats are not supported (exact list TBD);
 * Cropped imageRect submission is not supported;
 * Depth submission is not supported.

+## Contributions

+The author is Matthieu Bucchianeri (https://github.com/mbucchia/).
+Please note that this software is not affiliated with Microsoft.

+Special thanks to BufordTX for spotting my bug in the installation script.
+Special thanks to CptLucky8 for spotting an issue with the instructions.

+Many thanks to the https://forums.flightsimulator.com/ community for the testing and feedback!